Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-start-blogging.md

 ## 1. Define a commitment

 With this point, I don't mean you have to write daily as I do.
 But it's all about commitment.
 Your future readers like stability.
-It can be daily, weekly, monthly, or even monthly.
+It can be daily, weekly, monthly, or even once a quarter.
 Just make sure it's something you can keep up with.

 With that being said, don't be overcompetitive in the beginning.
 You might already have your first 5 articles ready and think, oh cool, I can start every day.
 Sometimes it's just best to pace yourself.
 Think about how it will go after that initial period.